exadel-inc/esl/components/esl-media/README.md

-# Smart Media
+# ESl Media

 Version: *1.1.0*

 Authors: *Alexey Stsefanovich (ala'n)*, *Yuliya Adamskaya*, *Julia Murashko*

-SmartMedia - custom element, that provides ability to add and configure media (video / audio) using a single tag as well as work with external providers using simple native-like API.
+ESlMedia - custom element, that provides ability to add and configure media (video / audio) using a single tag as well as work with external providers using simple native-like API.

 ---